 Ordering Constraints in a Subset

 Sometimes you want to deal with only the smallest or largest value of an observation.
 Other times you want the newest or oldest event that has occurred.
-The <excerpt> element can appear in allows you to specify which of the events you want , ordered either by time of the event or its value (in the case of an observation).
+The <excerpt> element allows you to specify which of the events you want , ordered or summarized either by time of the event or its value (in the case of an observation).
 The subset of information desired is recorded in the <subsetCode> element of the <excerpt> element.